 We do our best to make sure Cookie-Script stays up to date with the latest EU Regulations.
 We also try to keep it nice and simple.
 Many solutions require you technical knowledge, others are simply overkill with some functionality leftovers from e-Privacy Directive which is not relevant after 25th of May 2018.
 We focus on simplicity and user-friendliness.
 Here are the key changes we are implementing to Cookie-Script in order to get it compliant with GDPR:

-- New design option that covers whole page (to make sure clear affirmative action was taken by user to navigate on the website).
+- Implemented New design option that covers whole page (to make sure clear affirmative action was taken by user to navigate on the website).

 - Implied consent will remain, but will not be selected by default.
 Also a warning message will appear if Implied consent is selected.

-- A button to decline all cookies - Saves user choice not to set any cookies except strictly necessary cookies.
+- Implemented A button to decline all cookies - Saves user choice not to set any cookies except strictly necessary cookies.

-- New option - strictly necessary cookies (to keep website functioning even without user consent, like webshop cart cookie).
+- Implemented New option - strictly necessary cookies (to keep website functioning even without user consent, like webshop cart cookie).

-- Functionality to record and store visitor consent in an encrypted way (this record is not considered a personal data).
+- Implemented Functionality to record and store visitor consent in an encrypted way (this record is not considered a personal data).

-- AWS cashing - we are switching to Amazon Web Services in order to provide you one of the fastest and most reliable code delivery available on the market.
+- Implemented AWS cashing - we are switching to Amazon Web Services in order to provide you one of the fastest and most reliable code delivery available on the market.

 Once every change is implemented - it will be posted in the news and Facebook page.
 You can follow Facebook page to stay updated with latest changes.